April 2026

 Scope

-This proposal covers the scope listed here.
-Any material additions are quoted separately before work begins.
+This proposal covers the work described here and in the attached scope appendix.
+Material additions are quoted separately before work begins.

 Revisions